Activities in Evo Hiking Area

 - Guided Group Tours: There are numerous entrepreneurs offering guided walking and hiking excursions in the area.

 - Orienteering: The varied terrain makes the area ideal for orienteering in the summer.
 In the winter, orienteers can explore the area's many tracks and paths on skis.
-There is also a year-round network of orienteering points near Evo Centre.

 - Swimming: There are no restrictions on swimming in the area.
 The best places for swimming are the jetties at Lake Ylinen Rautjärvi, Lake Keskinen Rautjärvi and Lake Alinen Rautjärvi, the sandy beach at Lake Alinen Rautjärvi and several jetties in the Niemisjärvet area.
 There is no official beach.